RickGroot/pokemon-game/README.md

 $ npm start
 ```

+## Spike
+The spike for this project is using rooms.
+I made this functionality in the main application, on a different URL path.
+This saved me some time because I didn't need to make another project and implementation became more easy.
+For this spike I used the URL to define a room name, and then sent messages and active usernames to the clients in that room.

 ## Sketches
 | Sketch 1, game with multiple pokemon | Sketch 2, only front-view | Sketch 3, multiple choice  |
 | :---: | :---: | :---: |